TEDA Modern Guided Rail Tram

 Tianjin once had a conventional steel-wheeled tramway network.
 The system gradually expanded and reached its peak in 1933 with 116 tramcars.
 Later however, like most cities around the world, the tram service was abandoned in 1972 due to its perceived inefficiency.

 Trams returned in Tianjin in 2006.
 Commercial service started in 2007.
 Unlike standard tramway, the Translohr rubber-tired LRT system was adopted.

 History

 Construction began in 2005 and the 7.86 km long line was opened to the public in 2007, making it the first modern LRT system in mainland China.
-It is run by Tianjin Binhai Mass Transit Development Co., Ltd, which becomes a subsidiary of Tianjin Rail Transit Group Corporation since 2017.
+It is run by Tianjin Binhai Mass Transit Development Co., Ltd, which has been a subsidiary of Tianjin Rail Transit Group Corporation since 2017.
 The total cost of the project is estimated at 500 million yuan, of which 190 million yuan are used in engineering test-line (excluding vehicles).
 The Tram line quickly became popular amongst locals.

 The new system was chosen for TEDA because moving from "point A" to "point B" had become slow and difficult with the increase in road traffic.
 The TEDA industrial zone has been Tianjin's fastest developing area.

+As of June 2023, the TEDA Guided Tram has suspended operations for scheduled maintenance.

+On 19 July 2023, the transportation and construction management department of TEDA announced a project bidding announcement for the demolition of the power supply network of the line and the restoration of the road surface, which means that the line will be demolished.